 Final Thoughts

-Whether you plan an Alaska cruise once or return multiple times, it’s a place like no other.
+Whether planning an Alaska cruise once or returning multiple times, it’s a place like no other.
 While it might cost a little more to fly to Vancouver than Seattle, most past passengers will argue that it’s worth the added expense.

-Living in Vancouver, both embarkation ports are just a short drive from home.
-However, many of you don’t have that luxury.
+Living in Vancouver, both embarkation ports are just a short drive from my home.
+However, many passengers don’t have that luxury.

-So, whether you’re Alaska cruise comes down to being on a mega-ship, a return trip without a flight, or the need to see Denali, it will be a magical journey you’ll savor forever.
+Whether the Alaska cruise involves a mega-ship, a return trip without a flight, or the desire to see Denali, it promises a magical journey to savor forever.

 Happy travels ~ Karen